Mission Green: Cinemas

 Juliet Sawyer Contributor

-Juliet is a tea drinking, procrastinating, cat lover based in the south west.
-Since studying journalism at uni, she works as a rope technician and marketing assistant by day, and runs a blog by night.
+Juliet is a tea drinking, procrastinating, cat lover based in the south west of the UK.
+She studied journalism at uni and loves to write.
 You might spot her in the wild at her local climbing wall... or down the pub.

 Recent posts by this author